Rfrixy/Hotplugging-Controllers/README.md

 HOW?

-This code will keep track of which number is assigned to which joystick in the array joys.
+Create a script called InputManager.cs in your project and replace its code with the code in InputManager.cs from the repository.
+Its code will keep track of which number is assigned to which joystick in the array joys.
 So for using this number, instead of writing
 "joystick 1 button 0"
 get a reference to the input manager and use